 Proposals can stay directed to broad or specific audience.
 In the broadest case, they stay available for anyone (public proposals).
 In the most narrow case, the stay available only for specific agent.
 In between those two extremes a whole spectrum exists, for example two distinct proposals can exist on providing particular product or service - one for club members and one for general public etc.

-When they find their match, those with the matching offer and request enter into a conversation for action which might result in an agreement, possibly an exchange agreement.
+When they find their match, those with the matching offer and request enter into a conversation for action which might result in an agreement.